dbursztynowski/5gc/open5gs/README.txt

 *** Install sequence of iperf3 v3.16 seemingly working on Ubuntu 22.04 ***
-(Note1: sometimes --auto-deconfigure option is needed) *** (Note2: most libraries are derived from Ubuntu 24.04 release; mayby 24.04 is preferable at all)
+(Note1: sometimes --auto-deconfigure option is needed) *** (Note2: most libraries are derived from Ubuntu 24.04 release; mayby 24.04 is preferable at all) (Note3: the below stuff has to be converted onto a dockerized version (to be embedded somehow in dockerfile))

 wget http://launchpadlibrarian.net/748295744/libgcc-s1_14.2.0-4ubuntu2~24.04_amd64.deb
 sudo dpkg -i libgcc-s1_14.2.0-4ubuntu2~24.04_amd64.deb